 Assistant Dean, Faculty & Leadership Development, NIEC HQ

-Ms Shaireen has over 25 years of experience in the early childhood sector, including has a wide range of practical experience as a lecturer, principal, curriculum developer and preschool teacher.
+Ms Shaireen has over 25 years of experience in the early childhood sector, including has a wide range of practical experience as a lecturer, principal, curriculum developer and preschool educator.
 She has written for several early childhood publications, participating in research on culture, providing insights on leadership, and bridging the early childhood practice gap.
 She is currently completing her doctoral thesis, ‘Exploring early childhood leadership in Singapore from a policy to practice context’.